For pricing, commission or other questions, please email Meera Agarwal:

 Thank you for visiting & for your interest!

 Meera's art is inspired by nature, memories of her native, vibrant India and world travels.
-Largely self-taught, Meera has been painting for three decades.
+Self-taught, Meera has been painting for three decades.
 She primarily works with oil, acrylic & mixed media.
 A three month youth expedition to China with Raleigh International was a turning point in her life, encouraging her to quit her accounting job in Dubai and enter the field of corporate communications in the U.S. Even as she switched gears/countries, her art practice was a source of inspiration and later began pursuing it full-time as a working creative.
 Meera also volunteers to teach art in a local enrichment program for underserved teens, conducts workshops and teaches painting in local after-school programs.

-"Mine is definitely a tale of two states (of mind) - my life as an American and my Indian roots.
+"My story is definitely a tale of two states (of mind) - my life as an American and my Indian roots.
 Influenced by all life experiences, I paint as a response to a spontaneous reaction, an emotion or sheer beauty of a subject, and that's reflected in my choice of diverse subjects, styles, techniques and composition.
 Invariably some paintings tend to have a connection to the verve and vibrancy of India.
-With my art, I aim to evoke an emotion, a memory, strike any chord or just intrigue the viewer.
+With my art, I aim to evoke an emotion, a memory, strike any chord or just intrigue the viewer."

 Meera's paintings are routinely juried into prominent exhibits in the tri-state area.
 Her paintings are in home collections globally spanning the US, Canada, India, the U.K. and Australia.
 Whether it’s starting a new painting or teaching, Meera believes in approaching it with the same openness, excitement & curiosity of a beginner.